Last Updated: March 26, 2026

 Altum angelfish have a relatively limited natural range compared to the widespread common angelfish.
 They’re found in the upper Orinoco River basin in Venezuela and Colombia, particularly in tributaries like the Rio Inirida and Rio Atabapo.
 They also occur in the upper Rio Negro drainage in Brazil and Colombia.
 These are remote, often difficult-to-access waterways that are far from the typical fish collection routes.

 The natural habitat of altums is characterized by extremely soft, acidic water.
 The pH in their native rivers often drops below 5.0, sometimes reaching as low as 4.0 during certain seasons.
-The water is typically warm (82-86°F / 28-30°C), heavily stained with tannins from decomposing organic matter, and very low in dissolved minerals.
-The substrate is usually fine sand or mud covered in leaf litter.
+The water is warm (82-86°F / 28-30°C), heavily stained with tannins from decomposing organic matter, and very low in dissolved minerals.
+The substrate is fine sand or mud covered in leaf litter.

 In the wild, altums inhabit areas with dense submerged wood, tangled root structures, and overhanging vegetation.
 They move slowly through these structures, using their laterally compressed body to navigate between branches and roots.
 This vertical, narrow body plan allows them to slip through tight spaces that predators cannot follow.
-They tend to stay in deeper, calmer pools rather than areas with strong current.
+They stay in deeper, calmer pools rather than areas with strong current.

 Appearance & Identification